JiashengY/Active-learning-codes/README.md

 ## Folders

 * #### rgh_class
   This folder contains roughness class **rgh**, **rgh** is a Python class that provides a convenient and efficient way to perform a variety of operations related to roughness analysis.
 * #### Bayesian_optimization
-This folder contains BO routine **NeuralNetwork_BO.ipynb** for optimizing NN archeticture for the current task setup.
-Output file <strong>Hyperparameters_BO.csv</strong>
+  This folder contains jupyter notebook titled **NeuralNetwork_BO.ipynb** which is used for Bayesian Optimization (BO) of the neural network architecture.
+Consequently, the resulting optimized hyperparameters are documented in <strong>Hyperparameters_BO.csv</strong>.
 * #### enn_training
-This folder contains ENN training script **NeuralNetwork_train.ipynb** based on  user specified NN architecture documented in <strong>Hyperparameters.csv</strong>, either generated from BO process or user-defined.
-The trained ENN model members are stored in the folder **Models** at the same location.
+  This folder contains ENN training script titled **NeuralNetwork_train.ipynb**.
+The architecture of the members in ENN is based on the hyperparameters documented in <strong>Hyperparameters.csv</strong>, which is either generated from BO process or user-defined.
+The trained ENN model members are stored in the **Models** folder at the same location.